samlee088/readme-generator/README.md

 ![gif showing example run through of the readme generator](./Develop/Animation.gif)

 Requirements:

 Node.JS

 Inquirer NPM installed version 8.2.4 recommended

--One the requirements are met, the program can be triggered with 'node index.js' through a terminal window.
+-Once the requirements are met, the program can be triggered with 'node index.js' through a terminal window.
 The user can then follow the prompts on the screen with inputs for various questions.
 After all of the prompts are answered, a readme markdown file will be generated.

 ## Credits